spider-123-eng/Spark/README.md

 Working with DataFrames (ComplexSchema,DropDuplicates,DatasetConversion,GroupingAndAggregation)
 Working with DataSets
 Working with Parquet files
-Working with Spark Catalog API to access Hive tables
+Working with Spark Catalog API to access Hive tables Inserting data in to Hive table (Managed,External) from Spark
+Inserting data in to Hive Partitioned table as Parquet format (Managed,External) from Spark

 <a href="https://github.com/Re1tReddy/Spark/tree/master/Spark-2.1/src/main/scala/com/datadog/metrics">Pushing Spark Accumulator Values as metrics to DataDog API</a>